jina-ai/jina/docs/concepts/flow/add-executors.md

 f = Flow().add()
 ```

-This adds an "empty" Executor called {class}`~jina.Executor.BaseExecutor` to the Flow.
+This adds an "empty" Executor called {class}`~jina.serve.executors.BaseExecutor` to the Flow.
 This Executor (without any parameters) performs no actions.

 ```{figure} no-op-flow.svg
 :scale: 70%